georgegoldberg1/system_diagnostics/README.md

 > * sed works on lines (modifies words or other parts of lines, or inserts or deletes lines).
 > * awk work on records with fields (by default whitespace separated fields on a line, but this may be changed by setting FS and RS).

 So sed could be used here.
 Also awk might be used on a table output. eg `ls -l` / `ll` to sort or filter on a certain field in the table?? eg date??

+### 4. Docker
+if not using systemctl `service docker status` if using systemcl `systemctl is-active docker`

 ## TO DO:
 - Single run stuff/basic functionality
   - add CPU/Memory function